Eartumpet : Roger Mills, Musician, Composer and Sound Designer

 Interactive audio visual internet installation by Roger Mills and Neil Jenkins at Loop Space Gallery, Newcastle, NSW, Australia.

-Idea of South is an evolving Internet based sound map which allows you to hear and mix locational recordings from all over the southern hemisphere in a contrapuntal collage of sound.
+Idea of South is an evolving Internet based sound map allowing you to mix locational recordings from all over the southern hemisphere in a contrapuntal collage of sound.
 Click to play online version.

-Part phonography and part psycogeography, Idea of South maps an evolving collage of sound events through a web map interface supplied by contributions of recordings from sound artists throughout the southern hemisphere.
-As a work in progress, this impressionist soundscape will evolve as more sounds are added and there is an ongoing call for submissions.
+Inspired by my relocation from the United Kingdom to Australia, Idea of South web map explores the quintessence of southern sentience through a collage of field recordings and found sound.
+Part phonography and part psychogeography, it maps an evolving collage of sound events through a web map interface supplied by contributions of recordings from sound artists throughout the southern hemisphere.
+As a work in progress, this impressionist soundscape will evolve as more sounds are added.
 Click for details on how to submit recordings please follow link.

 Sound of Failure